Mileage Reimbursement Calculator

 If you are unsure how to count miles, a safe approach is to keep detailed notes in your log: where you started, where you ended, and why the trip was business-related.
 That documentation helps if your reimbursement is reviewed later.

-Parking and tolls: common reimbursement rules
+Parking and tolls in mileage reimbursement

 Parking and tolls are often reimbursed in addition to the per-mile amount, but not always.
 Some policies reimburse only the per-mile rate and treat fees as included.
-Others reimburse fees only when they are necessary for the business purpose (for example, required parking at a downtown client site).
+Others reimburse fees only when they are necessary for the business purpose, for example required parking at a downtown client site.
 Some policies require receipts above a certain threshold.
 If your policy excludes fees, leave those fields blank or enter 0.

-Limitations and assumptions
+Mileage reimbursement limitations and assumptions

 • Policy differences: Some organizations reimburse only mileage, while others reimburse mileage plus fees.
 Some cap fees or require receipts.
 This calculator simply adds the numbers you enter.